neondatabase/website/content/docs/manage/roles.md

 CREATE ROLE <name> WITH LOGIN PASSWORD 'password';
 ```

-- `WITH LOGIN` means that the role will have login privilege, which is required for the role to be able to log in to your Neon PostgreSQL instance.
-If the role is only used as a 'group' role for privilege management, the `LOGIN` privilege does not have to be specified.
+- `WITH LOGIN` means that the role will have login privilege, which is required for the role to log in to your Neon PostgreSQL instance.
+If the role is used as a 'group' role for privilege management, the `LOGIN` privilege is not necessary.
-- A password is required and is validated.
-Passwords must be created with sufficient complexity to meet a minimum entropy threshold of 60 bits.
-This requirement is crucial to maintain a high level of security.
-To achieve the necessary entropy, you can follow these password composition rules:
+- A password is required and is validated when you create the role.
+Passwords must be created with sufficient complexity to meet a minimum entropy of 60 bits.
+To achieve the necessary entropy, you can follow these password composition guidelines:
-  - Length: The password should consist of at least 12 characters.
+  - **Length**: The password should consist of at least 12 characters.
-  - Character Diversity: To enhance complexity, passwords should include a variety of character types, specifically:
+  - **Character diversity**: To enhance complexity, passwords should include a variety of character types, specifically:
     - Lowercase letters (a-z)
     - Uppercase letters (A-Z)
     - Numbers (0-9)
     - Special symbols (e.g., !@#$%^&*)
-  - Avoid Predictability: To maintain a high level of unpredictability, do not use:
+  - **Avoid predictability**: To maintain a high level of unpredictability, do not use:
     - Sequential patterns (such as '1234', 'abcd', 'qwerty')
     - Common words or phrases
     - Any words found in a dictionary
-  - Avoid Character Repetition: To maximize randomness, do not use the same character more than twice consecutively.
+  - **Avoid character repetition**: To maximize randomness, do not use the same character more than twice consecutively.

   Example Password: `T3sting!23Ab` (DO NOT USE THIS EXAMPLE PASSWORD)